Adopted roads and highways

 Find out whether a road is adopted

-To find out whether a road is adopted you can visit the Civic Centre where you can look at maps on our computer system and identify roads and footpaths in all areas of Swansea.
+You can also visit the Civic Centre where you can look at maps on our computer system and identify roads and footpaths in all areas of Swansea.
 Please ask for assistance at reception.

-To make a formal enquiry that isn't part of a local land search (CON29) there is a fee of £36 (no VAT).
+To make a formal enquiry that isn't part of a local land search (CON29) there is a fee of £42.54.
 To do this you can:

-Unfortunately we can't provide any information relating to adopted roads over the telephone.
+Unfortunately, we cannot provide any information relating to adopted roads over the telephone.

 Online adopted highway viewer - view the adopted highway extents, road agreements and schemes.